-CORPORATE SOCIAL RESPONSIBILITY
+CORPORATE SOCIAL RESPONSIBILITY ('CSR')

 Since its foundation, giving back to the communities has been an integral part of your Company's purpose and values.
 Our CSR strategy supported by two pillars - P&G Shiksha and Timely Disaster Relief.
 P&G Shiksha provides access to holistic education for underprivileged children through 360-degree educational interventions and your Company's disaster relief aims to provide comforts to those affected by natural disasters.
+Your Company donated over 1 lakh sanitary pads to women and girls impacted by cyclone Amphan and supported more than 2,500 families affected by floods in Maharashtra.

-Your Company's signature corporate sustainability program P&G Shiksha has focused on three main areas-improving education infrastructure, empowering marginalized girls through education and improving learning outcomes.
+Your Company's signature corporate sustainability program P&G Shiksha has focused on three main areas - improving education infrastructure, empowering marginalized girls through education and improving learning outcomes.
 Till date, the P&G group in India has supported over 2,300 schools (+200 since last year) across the country that will impact the lives of over 20 lakh (+300,000 since last year) children.